Travel to Raja Ampat on a Budget (of €30 a day!)

 Relaxing on a hammock

 No description necessary!
 Take your favourite book!
 Mangkur Kodon has a selection of (oldish) books left by past guests which I could borrow.
-This activity is free making it one of the best things to do if you’re traveling to Raja Ampat on a budget!
+This activity is free making it one of the best things to do if you travel to Raja Ampat on a budget, and a relaxing alternative to Raja Ampat diving, especially if you don’t plan on going for dives every day!

 Going on a boat trip